cghiaus/PyCloze/TipsTricks.md

 ## Grades, marks and points

-A quiz is composed of questions.
+A quiz is composed of a number of questions.
 Each question is composed of a number of answers.
+A quiz has a grade, a question has a mark, and an answer has a number of points.

+### Grades

 A quiz has a **maximum grade**, e.g. 6, 10 or 20.